cdktf/cdktf-provider-gitlab/docs/projectProtectedEnvironment.java.md

 The ID of the group allowed to deploy to this protected environment.

 The project must be shared with the group.
+Mutually exclusive with `access_level` and `user_id`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.0/docs/resources/project_protected_environment#group_id ProjectProtectedEnvironment#group_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/project_protected_environment#group_id ProjectProtectedEnvironment#group_id}

 ---